-Laboratory of Microbiology, Mohammed VI University Hospital/Faculty of Medicine and Pharmacy (University Mohammed the first), Oujda, Morocco
+Laboratory of Microbiology in an University Hospital/Faculty of Medicine and Pharmacy, Mohammed I University, Oujda, Morocco

-Laboratory of Parasitology-Mycology, Mohammed VI University Hospital/Faculty of Medicine and Pharmacy (University Mohammed the first), Oujda, Morocco
+Laboratory of Parasitology-Mycology in an University Hospital/Faculty of Medicine and Pharmacy, Mohammed I University, Oujda, Morocco

-Department of Bacteriology, Mohammed V Military Teaching Hospital/Faculty of Medicine and Pharmacy (University Mohammed V), Rabat, Morocco
+Department of Bacteriology, Military Teaching Hospital/Faculty of Medicine and Pharmacy, in University, Rabat, Morocco

 Background and Purpose:The presence of yeasts in the urine is not synonymous with urinary tract infectionsinceit can result insimple colonization or contamination.
 Regarding this, it is required to further clarify the epidemiological profile of funguria.
 Accordingly, the present study was conducted to establish the epidemiology of funguriainthe Mohammed VI Teaching Hospital of Oujda, Morocco.